 Since 2003, Mother Louise has been part of the life and ministry of St. Paul’s as an associate priest, while also serving as an intentional interim priest in various churches throughout Connecticut.

-Jake is an organist and harpsichordist from Massachusetts.
+Jake is an organist and harpsichordist originally from North Reading, Massachusetts.
 He is a prizewinner in music criticism as well as in multiple international organ competitions, and holds degrees in music and keyboard performance from Holy Cross College, Oberlin Conservatory, and Yale University.
 He served as Organ Scholar at Trinity Church in Copley Square, Boston from 2012-13, and studied in Germany as a Fulbright scholar from 2013-14.
 He is currently the accompanist for the Fairfield County Chorale.

 Marsha Dunn, Associate for Member Engagement & Administration